kimchitsigai/Articles-and-Tutorials/sogo_install.md

 #### Hostname & FQDN

-Set your server's hostname and Fully Qualified Domain Name by implementing the steps in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md).
+Set your server's hostname and Fully Qualified Domain Name by implementing the steps in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md).

 #### Timezone

 You can change your server's timezone to whatever you want; altough it may be best to set it to the same timezone of most of your users.
+To do so, simply execute, in a terminal:

     sudo dpkg-reconfigure tzdata

+and follow the instructions in the ensuing on-screen prompts.

 ## Install LDAP Server

-The OpenLDAP server is in Ubuntu's default repositories under the package "slapd", so we can install it easily with apt-get.
-We will also install some additional utilities:

-	sudo apt-get -y install slapd ldap-utils

-You will be asked to enter and confirm an administrator password for the administrator LDAP account.
+OpenLDAP is used by many to manage groups and users.
+While SOGo can function perfectly without an LDAP server, it is not practical to do so in environments with more than a handful of users.
+Thus, if you hope to use SOGo for more than family and a few friend, follow the steps outlined in [How To Install and Configure a Basic LDAP Server on an Ubuntu 12.04 VPS](https://www.digitalocean.com/community/articles/how-to-install-and-configure-a-basic-ldap-server-on-an-ubuntu-12-04-vps).

 ### Configure LDAP for SOGo Integration